Steven Brill (journalist): Early life and education

 Brill was born to a Jewish family in Far Rockaway, Queens, New York.
-He is a graduate of Deerfield Academy, Yale College (B.A., 1972), and Yale Law School (J.D., 1975).
+He is a graduated from Deerfield Academy and earned a B.A. from Yale College in 1972 and a J.D. from Yale Law School in 1975.

 Projects

-In October 1978, Brill published his first book, The Teamsters.
+In October 1978 his first book, The Teamsters, about the International Brotherhood of Teamsters trade union, was published by Simon & Schuster.
+Brill described the book as "less than 10 percent about Hoffa" and stated that "in some respects, it's a very positive story about the teamsters.
+In fact, I've had an offer to go to work for the teamsters as a public‐relations consultant—which I turned down".

 In 1979, Brill launched The American Lawyer, a monthly magazine covering the business of law firms and lawyers in the United States and around the world.
 Jill Abramson and Jim Cramer were among its early contributors.
 The magazine is noted for its surveys, including the "Am Law 100", an annual ranking of the top 100 U.S. law firms, which it launched in 1986.
 The magazine covered the meteoric rise and precipitous collapse of the law firm of Finley, Kumble, Wagner, Underberg, Manley, Myerson & Casey, in its September 1987 cover story, "Bye, Bye, Finley, Kumble", written by Brill.

 In 1989, Brill founded Court TV (now TruTV), launching the network on July 1, 1991.
 Among its original anchors were Fred Graham, who was still at the network twenty years later; Cynthia McFadden; and Terry Moran, who later joined ABC News.
 The network was born out of two competing projects to launch cable channels with live courtroom proceedings, the American Trial Network from TimeWarner and American Lawyer Media and In Court from Cablevision and NBC.
 Both projects were combined and presented at the National Cable Television Association, in June 1990.
 Liberty Media joined the venture, in 1991.
 Court TV featured continuous live trial coverage, with analysis by anchors.
 The network's profile was raised during the Menendez brothers' first trial and, later, the O. J. Simpson murder trial.
 In 1997, Brill resigned from Court TV.

 In June 1998, Brill launched Brill's Content, a media watchdog publication.
 The magazine caused a stir in its very first issue, with Brill's article titled "Pressgate" charging that independent counsel Ken Starr and his office had been the source of much of the information for reporters regarding the grand jury proceedings about the Lewinsky scandal and that as a result, Starr may have violated federal law or ethical and prosecutorial guidelines.
 The publication became less associated with Brill after its founding.

 In July 2000, Brill launched Contentville, a site that sold books, magazine articles, and other content.
 In January 2001, as part of a joint venture, Brill took over editorial control of trade publications that reported on the media industry owned by Primedia (now Rent Group).
 Contentville closed in September 2001. and Brill's Content suspended publication in October 2001, after dissolving its partnership with Primedia.